 STIs

 Sexually transmitted infections (STIs) are infectious diseases that spread from one person to another through any type of sexual contact.
+These may be called STDs (sexually transmitted diseases) or VD (venereal disease), though these terms are less frequently used.

 Early detection can also help reduce or avoid health complications and can help minimize the spread of STIs to others.
+Most STIs can be cured altogether, others can be managed with medication.

 Since many STIs don’t show any obvious signs or symptoms, at least at first, it’s important to take precautions to protect yourself and your partner and to get tested regularly.